Nasal Congestion Treatments From North Texas Sinusitis Center: Minimally-Invasive Procedures for Relief are Here

 - Thyroid disorders

-Several of the causes above are serious medical conditions that should be treated, including Churg-Strauss syndrome, a deviated septum, sleep apnea, and thyroid disorders.
-To get answers and results, consult with an Ear, Nose, and Throat (ENT) doctor.
+Several of these are serious medical conditions that should be treated, including Churg-Strauss syndrome, a deviated septum, sleep apnea, and thyroid disorders.
+To get answers and results on how to drain your sinuses, consult with an Ear, Nose, and Throat (ENT) doctor.

-To help determine the source of your nasal congestion and possibly clear it yourself, you can perform the Cottle Maneuver at home.
+To help determine the source of your nasal congestion and what’s a good way to unclog your nose yourself, you can perform the Cottle Maneuver at home.
 Learn more below.